New York State Mandated Reporter Training:

 Responding to child abuse allegations is a challenging undertaking.
 During the investigation it can be difficult to find the balance of child safety, while minimizing the potential for negative effects.
 This training breaks down common misconceptions and explains correct procedures.
 This ensures that children receive the help they need, in a timely and sensitive manner.

-Identifying and Supporting Survivors of Commercial Sexual Exploitation of Children (CSEC): Part One of this training promotes awareness of CSEC and provides foundational knowledge of youth trafficking for child serving professionals.
+- Part I: Identifying and Supporting Survivors of Commercial Sexual Exploitation of Children (CSEC): Part One of this training promotes awareness of CSEC and provides foundational knowledge of youth trafficking for child serving professionals.
 This training will help those who work with children:

 - Recognize that CSEC (Commercial Sexual Exploitation of Children) youth are victims of crime and survivors of abuse.